|Cumulative loss (est.) of BC Conservative Party membership fee revenue over the past 10 years||=|

 |Cumulative loss (est.) of BC Conservative Party fundraising revenue over the past 10 years||=||

 |ANSWER: Most of our money has gone to the BC Liberals and BC NDP.|

-To fix three problems preventing the BC Conservative Party from winning elections.
+To fix five problems preventing the BC Conservative Party from winning elections.
 These problems and their solutions include:

 Money Drives Election Outcomes.